SmartHanzi/1-smarthanzi-get-started/README.md

 1-smarthanzi-start-here: start here!

-2-smarthanzi-windows: build Windows versions
+2-smarthanzi-windows:
-- WPF: main version (model for other versions), NOT in Microsoft Store.
+- WPF: build the main Windows version, NOT in Microsoft Store.
+This is the model for all other versions.
 - UWP: Windows Store version.
 - Can't yet update data.

+3-smarthanzi-data: